arnowelzel/photoswipe-fullscreen/README.md

 # Fullscreen for PhotoSwipe

-This plugin adds a fullscreen display buttun to the UI to [PhotoSwipe 5](https://github.com/dimsemenov/PhotoSwipe) by Dmytro Semenov.
+This plugin adds a fullscreen display button to the UI to [PhotoSwipe 5](https://github.com/dimsemenov/PhotoSwipe) by Dmytro Semenov similar to the original fullscreen button in PhotoSwipe 4.
 In addition to clicking the button you can also press the [F] key to enter fullscreen mode.

 The code is inspired by ideas decribed in https://github.com/dimsemenov/PhotoSwipe/issues/1759.